To me, the most exciting thing about Hanukkah — which is coming up on December 8 — is getting to wear my Hanukkah sweaters every day.

 I love, love, love Hanukkah sweaters.
 I grew up in Israel, so they just don’t have the tacky Christmas party connotation for me.
-In fact, I wear some of my more fashionable Hanukkah sweaters all year round.
-Especially during quarantine, I’ve found comfort in my cozy, old Hanukkah sweaters — which nobody can judge me for wearing months in advance, because no one can see me anyway.
-Mwahaha.
+In fact, I wear some of my more fashionable ones all year round.
+This year, I feel a little hesitant about wearing my sweaters outside, with rising tensions and antisemitism, but I’m still going to wear them at home, celebrating proudly with my loved ones.

 But, after wading through all the bad options, I’ve managed to pull together the creme de la creme of Hanukkah sweaters — or at least, a few fun, topical ones that you and your family might get a kick out of.
+This year, the new offerings aren’t as plentiful as in years past (while the Target Hanukkah offerings are many and the Hanukkah pajama market is thriving,) but there are still some pretty great options.
 So get ready for maximum Hanukkah coziness:

 Baby and Kids Sweaters